The 2d-directed spanning forest converges to the Brownian web: Convergence to the Brownian web

-Let us end with the proof of Lemma \ref{lem:coalescenceDSF} which is close to that of Lemma 2.11 of \cite{RSS15b}.
-Both results are mainly based on the coalescence tail estimate (Theorem \ref{thm:CoalescingTimetail}).
+Let us end with the proof of Lemma \ref{lem:coalescenceDSF} which is close to the proof of Lemma 2.11 of \cite{RSS15b}.
+Both results are mainly based on the coalescence time tail estimates.
 With respect to Lemma 2.11 of \cite{RSS15b} two additional difficulties appear here: paths of the DSF are non-Markovian and constructed on a Poisson point process.
 Proposition \ref{prop:IIDMaxSubExpTail} will help us to control this long range dependence.